Exchange Programmes and Networks

 International Student Exchange Program (ISEP) is an esteemed international student exchange programme established in 1979, which has its central office in Arlington, Virginia.
 The ISEP network includes more than 300 universities from more than 50 countries on different continents.
 The University of Tampere has been involved in the ISEP programme since 1982.
 The ISEP exchange arrangements are based on reciprocity between the member universities.

 ISEP exchange is available to degree students of all disciplines who have studied at the University of Tampere for at least one academic year.
 Currently, you can apply for ISEP exchange for one semester only.
 During your exchange period, you can study any discipline available at the universities participating in the programme, with the exception of clinical medicine.
-In addition to the United States, the ISEP programme can be used to apply for exchange in Canada, Latin America, Southern Africa, South Korea, Japan and Taiwan, for example.
+In addition to the United States, the ISEP programme can be used to apply for exchange in Canada, Autstralia, New Zealand and Africa, for example.
 You cannot apply to European locations through the ISEP programme as a wealth of positions is available through the Erasmus+ exchange programme.
+In some case you may apply to Latin America and Asia as well.

 You cannot apply for the ISEP directly.
 Instead, applications must be submitted through the University of Tampere Centre for International Education.
 The application period for ISEP exchange takes place once a year in October–November, at the same time as the “Application I” period.